MadjdaKhedimi/code-castle-game/README.md

 npm install

 # 4. Start your adventure!
-npm start
+npm run dev
 ```

-Open `http://localhost:3000` in your browser and start playing! 🎮
+Open `http://localhost:5173` in your browser and start playing! 🎮

 ### Building for Production